FriendosClub/SeedBot-for-Rust/README.md

-# Rust SeedBot
+# SeedBot for Rust

 Generate Rust maps and post photos of them to a Discord channel via webhook.

 ## About

-Rust SeedBot is an experiment with Discord Webhooks and BeautifulSoup.
+SeedBot for Rust is an experiment with Discord Webhooks and BeautifulSoup.
 On an hourly schedule, it generates a Rust map with [beancan.io](https://beancan.io/map-generate) and uses a webhook to post a rich embed including map size, seed, and photo to a Discord text channel.

 ## Setup

 1. Clone repository.
+2. Clone dependencies with `git submodule init`
-2. Copy `cfg/config-example.json` to `config.json` and enter your info (see [below](#retrieving-laravel_session) for help).
+3. Copy `cfg/config-example.json` to `config.json` and enter your info (see [below](#retrieving-laravel_session) for help).
-3. Run `seedbot.py` using a scheduling system (e.g. [cron](https://debian-administration.org/article/56/Command_scheduling_with_cron))
+4. Run `seedbot.py` using a scheduler (e.g. [cron](https://debian-administration.org/article/56/Command_scheduling_with_cron))

 ## Retrieving `laravel_session`